 How do utility patents differ from design patents?

-A design patent differs from a utility patent in that a design patent protects the look or appearance of a product, rather than its function.
+A design patent differs from a utility patent in that it protects the look or appearance of a product, rather than its function.
 A utility patent defines and protects the function or mechanics of an invention.

 Industries where utility patents are most common

-Utility patents can be suitable for inventions in almost any industry, but utility patents tend to be most common in industries like electronics, software, medical devices, and manufacturing, to name a few examples.
+Utility patents can be suitable for inventions in almost any industry.
+Still, utility patents tend to be most common in industries like electronics, software, medical devices, and manufacturing, to name a few examples.

-How can an experienced patent attorney help you get or protect a utility patent?
+How we help you get a utility patent?

 - Build a strategy to protect your invention, whatever stage of development it is in

 - Tell you how not to waste your money.

 - Guide you through the often-confusing steps of the patent process (there are many; I wrote a whole book on it)